MichelleRS/react-inventory-app/README.md

 Users can:

-- add item to inventory and select stock status: stocked or low stock
+- add item to inventory and select stocked value: stocked or low stock
-- view inventory sorted by stocked status
+- view inventory sorted by stocked value
-- change stock status
+- change stocked value
 - remove item from inventory

 [Back to Table of Contents](#table-of-contents)

 ## Project Status

-- in progress:
+In progress: EditInventory/
-  - Auth functioning
-  - working on Inventory
-  - not styled

 [Back to Table of Contents](#table-of-contents)